mrgokul/kafka-storm-cassandra/README.md

 3. Add the dependecies of cassandra driver to ext folder inside Glassfish
 4. Start the server

-If all goes well, see below:
+You can the go [here](http://localhost:8080/CassandraWatcher/default.html) to see below:

 ![alt tag](/example.png)